 National Ghost Hunting Day has been established to recognize and celebrate the novice, curious, expert and professional act of ghost hunting.
 We prefer to celebrate the activity (hunting) versus the title of hunter.
 After all, the science is behind the methodology and its purpose.
 This allows for many, titled or not titled, to find ease in its exploration!

-This year, October 1, 2016, history will be made.
-The first National Ghost Hunting Day will be recognized with a most epic level of participation in ghost hunting annals…
+This year, September 30, 2017, history will be made again.
+The continuation of the traditions brought forth by the National Ghost Hunting Day will be recognized within many ghost hunting annals…

 Be Part of an Epic Day..